ubco-db/EmbedDB-Desktop/docs/fileInterface.md

     }
 }
 ```
 Closing is pretty simple.
-Note that we only want to close the file object, not destroy the whole file struct because SBITS may request to re-open the file again after calling `close`.
+Note that we only want to close the file object, not destroy the whole file struct because EmbedDB may request to re-open the file again after calling `close`.
 ```c
 int8_t SD_CLOSE(void *file) {
     SD_FILE_INFO *fileInfo = (SD_FILE_INFO *)file;